Aalto-CFD/DLBFoam/README.md

 ## Usage

-Once the compilation is successful, any case running with standard OpenFOAM can be easily converted to use LoadBalancedChemistryModel, following these steps:
+Once the compilation is successful, any case running with standard OpenFOAM can be easily converted to use DLBFOAM, following these steps:

-* The LoadBalancedChemistryModel should be linked to the solver.
+* The DLBFoam should be linked to the solver.
 Add the following to your system/controlDict file:

 ```
 libs